 What Parents Need to Know About VR

-In the past five years VR has gone from a fantasy to something that millions of families share in their own home.
-Like with any new technology, parents and caregivers will want to know more about how they can keep VR appropriate for their kids.
+Over the years VR has gone from a science fiction pipedream to a household staple for millions of families.
+Like with any emerging technology, parents and caregivers will want to know more about how they can keep VR appropriate for their kids.
 ESRB is here to help!

 What is VR?